scottbw/analytics-udd/udd/institution.md

 Int

 ### Notes
-If this property is not present, a value of "0" will be assumed.
+If MODULE_VLE_MAP_MODE is absent, a default value of 0 for this property will be assumed.
+This property value can be supplied explicitly, if desired.
 Also see the [module_VLE_map](module_VLE_map.md) entity.